Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

    the command line or a data file redirected to the programs stdin.

-14.4.1) To provide a single argument on the command line, set the input values for the new kind of program in the [testrange] section of the ini file.
+14.4.1) To provide a single argument on the command line, set the input values for the new kind of program in the [testrange] section of bencher/makefiles/my.*.ini

    For example, add input values for fannkuchredux